 You may send this email if the recruiter hasn’t gotten back to you within a week.
 Remember to be patient and allow them ample time to make their decision.

-Begin your email with a warm and professional salutation addressing the hiring manager or recruiter by name.
+Begin your email with a warm and professional greeting, addressing the hiring manager or recruiter by name.
 Express your gratitude for the interview opportunity and your interest in the role.
 You can mention specific aspects of the company or position that resonated with you during the interview.
 Reference the date and time of your interview and explain that you are following up on the result.

 Here’s an example of a follow-up email after a job interview: